-- Ensure that your team members are staying informed of current trends in cybersecurity so they can quickly identify new threats.
-They should subscribe to blogs (like Wired) and podcasts (like Techgenix Extreme IT) that cover these issues as well as join professional associations so they can benefit from breaking news feeds, conferences and webinars.
+- Ensure your team members are staying informed of current trends in cybersecurity so they can quickly identify new threats.
+They should subscribe to blogs (like Wired) and podcasts (like Techgenix Extreme IT) that cover these issues, and join professional associations so they can benefit from breaking news feeds, conferences, and webinars.

-- You should also perform regular threat assessments to determine the best approaches to protecting a system against a specific threat, along with assessing different types of threats.
+- Perform regular threat assessments to determine the best approaches to protecting a system against a specific threat, along with assessing different types of threats.

-- In addition, penetration testing involves modeling real-world threats in order to discover vulnerabilities.
+- Conduct penetration testing by modeling real-world threats in order to discover vulnerabilities.

-Testing for vulnerabilities is critical to ensuring the continued security of your systems by identifying weak points and developing a strategy to respond quickly.
+Testing for vulnerabilities is critical to ensuring the continued security of your systems.
+By identifying weak points, you can develop a strategy for quick response.
 Here are some questions to ask when determining your security vulnerabilities:

 - Is your data backed up and stored in a secure off-site location?